1042 QRP: Weighing the High Cost of Floating Rate Notes

 Okay, so we took some liberties with the Bard’s verse.
-However, our paraphrased warning is well suited to business owners seeking to sell their businesses to an ESOP through an IRS section 1042 election (or advisor fiduciaries operating on behalf of a client).
+However, our paraphrased warning is well suited to business owners seeking to sell their businesses to an ESOP through an IRS section 1042 election (or to their fiduciary advisors).
 A borrower and a lender is exactly what such sellers become when they purchase floating rate notes (“FRN”) to monetize their 1042 election sale proceeds.
 At Alpha Architect, we believe business sellers under 1042 elections have better and more affordable tax-deferred roll-over options.
 Sellers who bear in mind the FACTS(2) might conclude that direct investment in a diversified portfolio of large cap, blue chip equities will capture greater after-tax value from their 1042 qualified replacement property (“QRP”) portfolios.

 In our detailed market survey of 1042 QRP investment strategies, which you can read here, we described and ranked the range of options available to business owners who elect to sell their shares through a 1042 tax deferred sale.
 The most prevalent of those strategies is a complicated and expensive floating rate note approach, designed to preserve the seller’s capital gains tax deferral while freeing a significant portion of the sale proceeds for reinvestment.
 We likened it to a structured product, in which the usual payment features of a traditional security, such as a conventional investment-grade bond, are replaced with non-traditional payoffs derived not from the corporate issuer’s own cash flow but rather from the performance of one or more different assets.(3) In the case of a floating rate note monetization strategy, the purchaser trades away the coupon payments of the FRN for the ability to invest in a separate portfolio of assets purchased with loan proceeds from the hypothecated QRP.
 The seller bears a negative carry charge for the pleasure of accessing his ESOP sale proceeds, because the interest rate paid on the loan exceeds the FRN’s coupon payment.
 The graphic depiction below highlights this strategy’s flow of funds.

 As we described in our market survey, there are arguably more affordable alternatives to floating rate notes that can achieve investor goals more efficiently.
 One alternative approach is to invest the sale proceeds directly in qualified replacement property consisting of a diversified portfolio of carefully selected large-cap, blue-chip equities, designed to replicate a passive equity index fund.
-There are many reasons why an investor would select such an asset.
-Between 1927 and 2016, the stocks of the S&P500 had a total annual average return of 9.93%, gross of any fees and transaction costs.
+There are many reasons why an investor would select such an asset for a long investment horizon, such as for 1042 QRP.
+Between 1927 and 2016, the stocks of the S&P 500 had a total annual average return of 9.93%, gross of any fees and transaction costs.
 Warren Buffet’s views on the attractiveness of such an investment asset reaffirm our own beliefs.
 For the non-charitable assets of his estate, Buffet has left very straightforward and powerful instructions:

 “My advice to the trustee could not be more simple: Put 10% of the cash in short-term government bonds and 90% in a very low-cost S&P 500 index fund.”(4)